Indicio-tech/aries-acapy-plugins/oid4vc/README.md

 ### Integration Tests

-This plugin includes two sets of integration tests:
+This plugin includes integration tests:

 - Tests against a minimal OpenID4VCI Client written in Python
-- Interop Tests against Credo and Sphereon
+- Interop Tests against Credo
   - The interop tests require an https endpoint, so they aren't run with the regular integration tests.
 See `integration/README.md` for instructions on running the interop tests

 To run the integration tests: